-Jennifer’s films have been seen by over 28 million people worldwide, and The Representation Project’s social action hashtag campaigns have reached more than 830 million people.
+Jennifer’s films have been seen by tens of millions of people worldwide, and The Representation Project’s social action hashtag campaigns have reached more than 830 million people.
 The Representation Project is responsible for single-handedly shifting the norm of sexist Super Bowl ads with the #NotBuyingIt campaign.
-Similarly, their #AskHerMore campaign transformed sexist reporting on the red carpet, and empowered women in Hollywood to address inequalities in the industry, giving early momentum to the #MeToo and #TimesUp movements.
-Since becoming First Partner of California, Jennifer has championed various issues related to gender equity and raising healthy, whole children, launching the initiatives #EqualPayCA, California For All Kids, and California for All Women.
-Jennifer lives in Sacramento, California with her husband, California Governor Gavin Newsom, and their four young children.
+Similarly, their #AskHerMore campaign transformed sexist red-carpet reporting and empowered women in Hollywood to address industry inequalities, giving early momentum to the #MeToo and #TimesUp movements.

-Follow Jennifer on Facebook, Twitter and Instagram.
+Follow Jennifer on Facebook, Twitter, and Instagram.

 Photo by Andrew Paynter